-Essays or papers written during the calendar year 2017 are eligible for the 2018 competition.
+Essays or papers written during the calendar year 2018 are eligible for the 2019 competition.
 Students must have been enrolled at the Ann Arbor, Dearborn, or Flint campuses of the University of Michigan during the term in which they wrote the essay, but the essay does not have to have been written for a class.
 The contest is open to all fields; personal stories, fiction and poetry are not eligible, although non-textual essays are welcome.
 For undergraduates, research papers must be 10-20 pages..
 There is a 40-page limit for graduate student submissions, including notes.
 Each author may submit only one entry and the essay must be written in English.
 Previous McGuigan Prize winners may not apply.

 Essays are evaluated by an interdisciplinary committee for their contribution to our understanding of some aspect of women’s lives or roles, as well as for their originality and clarity of presentation.